Complete Golf Store Business Logo

 Also, make sure that you enjoy looking down at the club at address.
 This goes into ensuring that you have plenty of confidence over every shot, which usually leads to a better swing.

-Ultimately, the characteristics of your shaft influence your perceptions of the club head and golf swing.
+Ultimately, the characteristics of your shaft influence your perception of the club head and swing.

 Unless you're purchasing an entirely new set of irons, the club head's weight and construction play a significant part in deciding the shaft you choose.
 If your club head is too heavy, but you're not in the market for a new set of clubs, consider switching to a lighter shaft to lower the club's total weight.